irbissssss/irbissssss/README.md

-Welcome to Irbissssss Github Repository.
+Welcome to Irbis Github Repository.
-I have a range of tech-related skills displayed on this github page, so have fun reading though them. :)
+I am an ICT student in Metropolia University of Applied Sciences.
+Here I have different projects through which I display my programming skills.

 <!---